 Many underlying package and dependency versions changed in Bionic so it is possible you will encounter issues depending on your build configuration.
 If you get unexpected errors the first step is to clear your project’s dependency cache.
 You can also add the

 cs clear-cache command to the start of the build to ensure the cache is not used while you are configuring the new environment.

 If the build issues persist, then take a look at your build in a debug session which allows you to look closer and experiment with other build commands.
 If you did any special customizations to make your projects run in the current environment, those customizations may need to either be updated for Bionic, or in some cases you may no longer need them.

 Keep in mind that you have root permissions in the build environment so you are free to use tools like

 Finally, if you are using any CodeShip scripts they should work on Bionic, but if you encounter any problems let us know.
 Also consider that with newer versions of many packages in Bionic, you may not need a particular script any longer.

 If the above steps do not help to get your projects running, reach out to us.
 We will help you work through any migration challenges.
-Your feedback is also helpful to us and other customers as we work on resolving issues in the new environment.

 Contact our support team or post on Stack Overflow using the tag